Can Medical Assistants Start IVs? State-by-State Analysis

 States where medical assistants can and cannot start IVs

-Each state defines what tasks fall within the medical assistant’s scope.
-Some allow IV therapy with proper certification, while others strictly prohibit it.
-Knowing these distinctions helps you plan your clinical path.
+Each state defines what tasks fall within the medical assistant's scope of practice.
+Some allow IV therapy with proper training, while others strictly prohibit it.
+This state by state breakdown helps you plan your clinical path.

 States like Arizona, Colorado, and Ohio allow IV insertion under strict supervision and after completing a certified course.
 Delegation must come from a licensed provider and follow facility guidelines.